harishtanu007/Mend-Interview/README.md

 You should be able to start the example application by executing com.myapp.MyappServer, which starts a webserver on port 9090 (http://localhost:9090) and serves Postman where can inspect and try existing endpoints.

 # React Front End application
+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

 # Useful commands